Erisa/Cliptok/README.md

 This bot is a Discord moderation bot specifically designed for the [Microsoft Community](https://msft.chat/).

 The bot has not been designed for use outside of that server.
 A lot is assumed about the environment and you **will** encounter problems along the way.
-Modularity is not the goal of this project.
+While a couple efforts have been made to not actively break other instances, modularity and portability is not the goal of this project.
 You are on your own if you attempt to host this bot outside of the intended environment.
 (Good luck though, I hope it works out!)

-If you want my help setting up an instance of this bot and don't know me personally, you are welcome to [Sponsor me](https://github.com/sponsors/Erisa) for at least $5 and then you are welcome to reach out and I will try my best.
-Still though, I recommend you find a better bot.

 GitHub Issues will only be accepted if they are reproducible on the production bot (Cliptok in Microsoft Community).